 Pharmacological reports : PR, S1734-1140(16)30162-1 10.1016/j.pharep.2017.01.011

-The Involvement of GABAB signaling in the Antipsychotic-like Action of the Novel Orthosteric Agonist of mGlu4 Receptor, LSP4-2022.
+Involvement of GABAB Receptor Signaling in Antipsychotic-like Action of the Novel Orthosteric Agonist of the mGlu4 Receptor, LSP4-2022.

 Neuropeptide Y Y2 and Y5 receptors as promising targets for neuroprotection in primary neurons exposed to oxygen-glucose deprivation and in transient focal cerebral ischemia in rats.